Strawberry Preserves Recipe

-Strawberry preserves are a delightful way to capture the essence of fresh strawberries and enjoy them year round.
-This 3-ingredient recipe offers a balance of sweetness and tartness, making them perfect for various sweet treats – and they only take 15 minutes to make!
+Strawberry preserves are a delightful way to capture the essence of fresh strawberries and enjoy them year-round.
+This 3-ingredient recipe offers a balance of sweetness and tartness, making it perfect for various sweet treats – and it only takes 15 minutes to make!
 This is a small-batch recipe, but you can easily quadruple the recipe – you just have to increase the cooking time.

 I love how simple ingredients can come together so easily and quickly to create such a versatile treat.
 You don’t need any special ingredients for this recipe, and you just need a pot or saucepan.